Arroch35/HackUPC-DreamTrip/README.md

 ## What it does

-Travel Mirror takes a user prompt like:
+DreamTrip takes a user prompt like:

 > “I feel burnt out and want somewhere quiet and sunny.”